CMSgov/design-system/guides/PATTERN-LIFECYCLE.md

 Our pattern proposal process is largely based on those by the [US Web Design System](https://github.com/18F/web-design-standards/wiki/Contribution-Guidelines%3A-Design).

-Our design contribution and review process has five stages.
+Our design contribution and review process has four stages.
 As a contributor to the CMS Design System, you’ll only need to participate in the first stage — our team will handle the rest.

 ### Step 1 - Proposal (This is your part)